Curvature Replication Cosmology – Pattern Field Theory

 8. Predictions and falsifiability

-- Specific scale dependent departures from ΛCDM in distance–signal relations, especially at intermediate redshifts where Trishift components change dominance.
+- Scale dependent departures from ΛCDM in distance–signal relations, especially at intermediate redshifts where Trishift components change dominance.

 - Preferred directions and axes in CMBR statistics that align with AOL-compatible great circles.